August 5, 2018; revised January 26, 2019; May 2, 2019

 - When the mind is set on getting something done, one makes vaci and kaya saṅkhāra accordingly, i.e., one thinks about how to get it done and acts accrodingly; that is the “sati” that is referred to in the verse.

-- When the mind does not focus on something (and did not make plans in the mind via vaci saṅkhāra, and carries out such plans), that is called “asati“.
+- When the mind does not focus on something (and does not make plans in the mind via vaci saṅkhāra, and carries out such plans), that is called “asati“.
 In that case, there is no reason that Y would arise.

 6. As we will see below, making saṅkhāra is just the first step in a series of steps.

 - The mind can be set on getting done good or bad things.
 Keeping the attention on “good things” will lead to good outcomes (via good dhamma).
-Keeping the attention on “bad things” will lead to good outcomes (via bad dhamma).
+Keeping the attention on “bad things” will lead to bad outcomes (via bad dhamma).

 - What the eventual outcome (“that” is a “jāti“, the outcome or the end result) is described by Paticca Samuppāda: “saṅkhāra paccayā viññāna“,….ending up in “bhava paccayā jāti“.